wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

 ##### 122 Indemnities in relation to excluded act or omission

-*   (1) A statutory entity may only indemnify a member, office holder, or employee in respect of an excluded act or omission.
+*   A statutory entity may only indemnify a member, an office holder, or an employee in respect of an excluded act or omission (including costs incurred in defending or settling any claim or proceeding relating to that excluded act or omission).

-    (2) An indemnity under subsection (1) is limited to---

-    *   (a) liability for conduct; and

-    *   (b) costs incurred in defending or settling any claim or proceeding relating to that liability.

-    Compare: 1993 No 105 [s 162][298]
+    Section 122: replaced, on 18 July 2013, by [section 31][338] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 123 Insurance for liability of member, office holder, or employee